wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/1-introduction.md

 Watch the videos, practice the labs, visit the resources, and complete all of the quizzes to receive credit.

 ## Overview video
-In this 3-minute video Peter Myers, Chris Finlan, and special guest Paginated Report Bear (Course Morale Manager) welcome you and introduce course.
+In this 3-minute video, Peter Myers, Chris Finlan, and special guest Paginated Report Bear (Course Morale Manager) welcome you and introduce course.

 > [!TIP]
 > You don't need a Paginated bear to teach this course, but a captivating course does depend on: